 Fi Mini App and Escape Alerts

 The Fi app handles everything: live tracking, geofence setup, activity monitoring, and escape alerts.
-Setting up geofences (Fi calls them “Safe Zones”) takes about 30 seconds.
-Draw a circle on the map, name it, done.
+Setting up geofences (Fi calls them “Safe Zones”) is quick: draw a circle on the map, name it, done.

 Escape alerts are the core feature.
 When your pet leaves a Safe Zone, the app sends a push notification with the last known location and a live tracking map.
-In our testing, alerts arrived within 15-30 seconds of the pet crossing the boundary.
-Fast enough to react before a dog reaches a busy road.
+Alert timing depends on cellular coverage and app state, but in good coverage it’s fast enough to react before a dog reaches a busy road.

 Activity tracking counts steps, monitors sleep patterns, and tracks exercise goals.
 Fi recently announced AI-powered behavior detection that will flag changes in barking, scratching, and eating habits.
 These AI features are rolling out gradually through 2026, according to Fi’s September 2025 announcement.